"If we spoke a different language, we would perceive a somewhat different world." ‒ Ludwig Wittgenstein

 Learning a foreign language can be enormously beneficial in helping children to gain a deeper understanding of their own language and literacy.
-It also gives them opportunities to learn about foreign culture, enabling them to make comparisons with their own way of life in the Isle of Man.
+It also provides them with the opportunity to learn about foreign languages and culture, enabling them to make comparisons with their own way of life in the Isle of Man.

-At The Buchan School, children learn French from P1 through to Form 4.
+At The Buchan School, children receive a weekly lesson in French from P1 through to Form 4 (age 4-11).
 They enjoy taking part in many different activities during our fun and interactive lessons.
-These include songs, stories, video clips, practising and presenting role-plays, playing games using new language, writing and working on phonics to help with pronunciation.
+These include songs, stories, video clips, practicing and presenting role-plays, playing games using new language, writing and working on phonics to help with pronunciation.